 Why It’s More Than Just a Game

-According to The Verge, this game is part of a broader effort by Google to “make search more interactive and delightful,” especially for Gen Z and mobile-first users.
+As noted by The Verge, Google has been steadily working to make Search feel more “interactive and delightful,” especially for Gen Z and mobile-first users.

 Performance on Different Devices

-One user on TechCrunch noted, “I was just trying to look up something random and ended up playing this game for 20 minutes.
-It’s weirdly calming.”
-And honestly, same.
+A TechCrunch reader summed it up well: “I was just trying to look something up and ended up playing for 20 minutes.”
+Relatable.

 Real-World Reactions: Love, Nostalgia, and Mild Frustration